 Pickled Red Onions are the perfect finishing touch for so many recipes.
-They add the perfect amount of bite to balance out a salty or spicy dish and are so quick and easy to make!
+They can perfectly balance out a salty or spicy dish and are so quick and easy to make!

-There are so many dishes that benefit from a little bit of something pickled with a little bit of bite to cut flavors that are too spicy or too rich.
-Pickled onions can add balance to so many dishes and for that alone, we love them.
-I can also just eat them off of a fork so there’s that too…
+There are so many dishes that benefit from a little bit of something pickled to cut flavors that are too spicy or too rich.
+This Quick Pickled Red Onions Recipe is so easy to make, and these pickled onions can add balance to so many of our favorite dishes.
+I love to top Deviled Eggs or Homemade Potato Salad with pickled red onions!

 Table of Contents